 The ROC holds its first-ever direct presidential election, with the KMT’s Lee Teng-hui and running mate Lien Chan garnering 54 percent of the vote.

-The ROC becomes a member of the World Trade Organization (WTO).
+Taiwan becomes a member of the World Trade Organization.

 The first national referendum is held in conjunction with the third direct presidential election, in which Chen and Lu are re-elected with a slight majority.

-The ROC attends the World Health Assembly as an observer, marking its first participation in an activity of the United Nations since its withdrawal in 1971.
+Taiwan attends the World Health Assembly as an observer, marking its first participation in an activity of the U.N. since its withdrawal in 1971.

 The centennial of the ROC is celebrated in Taiwan.